 “Never forget that night.
-Being so happy, so thrilled, and then so scared.
+Being so happy, so excited, and then so scared.
 I get goose bumps thinking about it” She leans forward.
 “Evan,” she starts to whisper, something I haven’t heard in years.
 “Vous souvenez-vous comment baiser français?”
 That much I do understand, and she kisses me in a way that awakens some outstanding memories.
 I pull back and rub my jaw in shock and appreciation.
 She has a thin smile, then the teeth.
 Wow.
 From ingénue to femme fatale in ten years.
-She hides her self-knowledge well, but is too educated not to appreciate how attractive, well-attired, and cosmopolitan she has always been.
+She hides her self-knowledge well, but is too educated not to appreciate how conventionally-attractive, well-attired, and cosmopolitan she has always been.

 “Your book just went from jejune to promising, ma chère.”